-A pneumonia brought on by his alcoholic crisis ended his life on October 5, 1940.
-And, to complete his portrait as a legend in which he himself had been performing as lead actor, he died in the most abject poverty and just the same day of the premier of a choreography with his music, amidst general applause for his work.
+Pneumonia brought on by his alcoholic crisis ended his life on October 5, 1940.
+And, to complete his portrait as a legend in which he himself had been performing as the lead actor, he died in the most abject poverty and just the same day of the premiere of a choreography with his music, amidst general applause for his work.

 Silvestre Revueltas the composer

 A little more than a decade was enough for Revueltas to establish his legendary reputation as a composer.
 In the beginning, he himself doubted his vocation, but Chavez and other friends convinced him to write music, and we all must be grateful that they did.
 Some qualities of the Revueltian musical style are: the use of contrasting sonorous timbres and of apparently popular themes, which are actually original: the use of rigorous rhythms as a predominant constructive element: the capacity to superimpose sonorous material of very diverse characteristics and to integrate them with great coherence into a whole, usually dense and brief.
 A very special feature of his music is his very well developed sense of humor.

 Silvestre Revueltas "... tan herido por el cielo y los hombres..."
 Documental de la UNAM.

 Revueltas worked on every piece draft after draft, with demanding detail rigor and self-criticism until he obtained a result that satisfied him, usually of great quality.
 He disdained classical forms, although he composed four essential string quartets, the fourth of which, Musica de feria (Fair Music), because of its audaciousness, sounds as if it had been composed just yesterday.
 He dominated the management of a large orchestra as in Cuauhnáhuac, Janitzio and, above all, Sensemaya.
 That monumental sonorous fresco inspired by an enchantment poem of Nicolas Guillen.